 Daniel Wells, National Consultant Specialist UK & ROI at Spirax Sarco, cuts through the jargon surrounding Continuous Professional Development (CPD) presentations and explains why more consultants and industry bodies should consider investing their time in a bite-sized, educational CPD.

-I’ve worked for Spirax Sarco for 4 years but with Spirax Sarco for 8 years prior as a reseller.
-To-date, I’ve delivered over 800 CPDs to consultants and engineering procurement contractors.
+I’ve worked for Spirax Sarco for 7 years but with Spirax Sarco UK and ROI for 8 years prior as a reseller.
+To-date, I’ve delivered over 1,600 CPDs to consultants and engineering procurement contractors.
 Before moving into my current role, I worked as a distributor for Spirax Sarco for eight years – providing me with an in-depth knowledge of the business’ core steam offering.

 Put simply, a CPD is a free bite-size presentation delivered in around 60 minutes on a topic relevant to those attending.
-For instance, we offer “An Introduction to Steam” which is an entry-level presentation that provides an overview of all things steam; this is also one of our most attended CPDs alongside our “Installation, Operation & Maintenance of Steam Systems” presentation.
+For instance, we offer entry level presentations that proved an overview of all things steam; this is also one of our most attended CPDs.
 Spirax Sarco is a CPD course provider for the Chartered Institution of Building Services Engineers (CIBSE) and Engineers Ireland.

 Steam is a broad subject and so cannot be covered in just one overall presentation.
 A CPD provides those attending with manageable pieces of information they can use to bolster their knowledge in a particular area.
 For example, our ‘The Future of Steam in Building Services’ CPD is ideally suited to consultants in the building services sector and will assist them in understanding how to increase energy efficiencies and reduce CO2 emissions.
 Those who attend will receive their certificate of attendance which will count towards their points as they work towards chartered status.
 In just a small amount of time, we’ll work through the presentation and attendees will have an opportunity to ask questions.